 Some dogs won't go into the begging position during the very first training session.
 In this case, you may need to train a dog to beg in smaller steps.
 This type of training is referred to as shaping.
 The clicker can be very useful in shaping behavior.

 - Begin with your dog sitting.

 - Hold a treat in front of your dog's nose, and give the dog the command "beg."

 - Slowly move the treat up so your dog will have to stretch their nose up in the air to reach it.

 - As soon as your dog lifts its nose in the air, click your clicker or tell it "good," and give it a treat.

-- Repeat this step several times until your dog is raising their nose in the air every time you give the beg command.
+- Repeat this step several times until your dog is raising its nose in the air every time you give the beg command.

 - Next, set the bar a little higher.
 Only click and treat when the nose goes in the air and one of the paws comes slightly off the ground.
 Repeat this until the dog is doing it consistently every time you give the beg command.

 - Keep choosing behaviors that bring your dog closer to getting into the begging position.
 Practice each new behavior until your dog is doing it each time you give the beg command.
 In this way, you'll slowly train your dog to sit up and beg.

 - Once your dog has successfully sat up to beg several times in a row, you should only click and treat when your dog gets into that position on command.
 Practice the beg command for a few minutes several times each day.

 If your dog makes a mistake more than two or three times in a row at any stage in the training process, go back to an earlier step.
 Practice that step until your dog your dog is always doing it correctly, and then begin moving slowly ahead in the training once again.
 Once your dog has got the beg command down, continue to practice and reinforce it.
-If you don't keep consistent, your dog might lose their training.
+If you don't keep consistent, your dog might lose its training.
 If that happens, just start the training all over again.
-You'll have the confidence that they can do it and this time, just stay consistent.